STORIS/material-ui-scrollable-tabs/ROADMAP.md

 for use in the short-term.
 The long-term hope is that this project will be absorbed into material-ui proper and will thereafter deprecated.
 To that end, this roadmap will serve as a guide laying out the framework for those goals:

-- [ ] Remove all content from material-ui that does not pertain to this standalone library
+- [x] Remove all content from material-ui that does not pertain to this standalone library
-- [ ] Post repository to github
+- [x] Post repository to github
+- [ ] Add comment to material-ui issues log referencing this feature
 - [ ] Post package to npm
 - [ ] Merge changed components into material-ui proper
 - [ ] Add additional updates to conform to material-ui PR standards